Mini-batch Estimation for Deep Cox Models: Statistical Foundations and Practical Guidance: mb-MPLE for Cox Regression

-In contrast to the offline Cox regression where the target is to minimize the empirical loss $\mathbb{E} [L^{(s)}_{Cox}(\theta)|D(n) ]$, the online Cox regression minimizes the population loss $\mathbb{E} [L^{(s)}_{Cox}(\theta)]$ by directly sampling the mini-batch $D(s)$ from the population.
-For online learning, it is of interest to study the convergence of $\hat\theta_t$ to $\theta_0$ as well as its asymptotic behavior when the iteration step $t\to\infty$, where $\hat\theta_t$ is the estimator at $t$th recursion in (\ref{eq:SGDupdate}).
-Note that this is an optimization problem of whether an algorithm can reach the global minimizer over the iterations.
-It differs from our previous investigation of an estimator's asymptotic properties with large sample size, where the estimator is the global minimizer of empirical loss.
+In contrast to the offline Cox regression, which minimizes the empirical loss $\mathbb{E} [L^{(s)}_{Cox}(\theta)|D(n) ]$ with given $D(n)$, the online Cox regression minimizes the population loss $\mathbb{E} [L^{(s)}_{Cox}(\theta)]$ by directly sampling the mini-batch $D(s)$ from the population.
+For online learning, it is of interest to study the convergence of $\hat\theta_t$ to $\theta_0$ when the iteration step $t\to\infty$, where $\hat\theta_t$ is the estimator at the $t$-th iteration in SGD.
+This is an optimization problem of whether an algorithm can reach the global minimizer over the iterations.
+It differs from our previous investigation of an estimator's asymptotic properties when the sample size goes to infinity.